lzztt/corun/README.md

 sys     0m0.004s
 ```

-If we have 1 million of these tasks, to loop though all tasks, we need 3.3 to 6.6 million seconds, which is 38 to 76 days.
+If we have 1 million of these tasks, to loop through all tasks, we need 3.3 to 6.6 million seconds, which is 38 to 76 days.

 ## We need to parallel these tasks, but without DDOS ourselves.
 ```bash